 There is not a dedicated degree program or certification for social impact or innovation, or nonprofit management at the University of Michigan.
 However, numerous courses across the University of Michigan offer the opportunity for specialization and a rich study of the field of social impact and/or the nonprofit sector.

 How can I deepen my multidisciplinary perspective?

-For students crafting a path to include social impact and social entrepreneurship, course offerings present a valuable opportunity to think and learn beyond their area of study.
+For students crafting a path that includes social impact and social entrepreneurship, some course offerings present a valuable opportunity to think and learn beyond their area of study.
 Courses at the Business School and at colleges and schools such as Social Work, Public Policy, Education, Information, Engineering, and Urban Planning enable students to benefit from a multidisciplinary learning environment.
 Ross MBAs can select up to 10 credits outside of the school that will count toward their general management degree.

-Please see our Courses for suggested coursework and experiences to build your path as a social innovator.
+Please see our course list for suggested coursework and experiences to build your path as a social innovator.

 How can I specialize in multiple disciplines or obtain a dual degree?

-The Ross School of Business, in partnership with many top-ranked U-M graduate schools, offers more than 20 dual degree programs to enable the simultaneous study of business practices and disciplinary specialization.
-Many of these programs allow students to apply management skills into another area of focus to solve complex social challenges.
-Social innovators can also design their own dual degree with many of the 100 top 10 programs throughout the U-M campus.
+The Ross School of Business, in partnership with many of U-M’s top-ranked graduate schools, offers more than 20 dual degree programs to enable the simultaneous study of business practices and disciplinary specialization.
+Many of these programs allow students to apply management skills into another area of focus and work on solving complex social challenges.
+Student social innovators can also design their own dual degree with many programs throughout the U-M campus.